 Cats love spending time in the garden.
-Make sure that your garden is safe for your cat and be careful if you need to use any pellets, pesticides or other chemicals.
-Avoid using cocoa shell mulch, it is toxic to pets (it contains the same ingredient as chocolate).
+Make sure your garden is safe for your cat and be careful if you need to use any slug and snail pellets, pesticides or other chemicals.
+Avoid using cocoa shell mulch as well, as it contains theobromine, the same toxic ingredient as chocolate.

-Watch out for poisonous plants.
-Species common at this time of year include lilies (including daffodils), spring bulbs and azaleas.
-If you notice any signs of poisoning such as excessive salivation/dribbling, vomiting, diarrhoea, appearing ‘drunk’ or even collapsing, contact your vet immediately.
+Watch out, too, for poisonous plants.
+Toxic species common at this time of year include lilies, daffodils and azaleas.
+If you notice any signs of poisoning such as drooling, vomiting, diarrhoea, appearing ‘drunk’ or even collapsing, contact your vet immediately.

 Cats often like to chase and play with wasps and bees and can be stung.
-Most cases of wasp or bee stings are not emergencies.
-With a bee sting, check and remove the sting if it is still in place, then bathe the area in bicarbonate of soda (one teaspoon of bicarbonate of soda to 300ml warm water).
+Most of these cases are not emergencies.
+With a bee sting, check and remove the sting if it’s still in place, then bathe the area in bicarbonate of soda (one teaspoon of bicarbonate of soda to 300ml warm water).
 With wasp stings bathe the area with malt vinegar or lemon juice.

 If your cat is stung in or near the mouth or neck then you may need to seek veterinary help.
 Cats, like humans, can be allergic or become allergic to stings.
 Signs include swellings, distress and breathing difficulties.

-Springtime is when female un-neutered cats will start coming into season, so it’s essential to get them speyed now if you do not want 3-4 litters of kittens this year.
+Springtime is when female un-neutered cats will start coming into season, so it’s essential to get them speyed now if you do not want three to four litters of kittens this year.